dafny-lang/dafny/docs/DafnyRef/Statements.md

 }
 ```

-The assignment with failure operator `:-` returns from the method if the value evaluates to a failure value of a failure-compatible type (see [Section 20.7](#sec-update-with-failure-statement)).
+The initialization with failure operator `:-` returns from the method if the value evaluates to a failure value of a failure-compatible type (see [Section 20.7](#sec-update-with-failure-statement)).

 ## 20.9.
 Guards ([grammar](#g-guard)) {#sec-guard}